HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 ## Lesson 1: Estimating Value Functions as Supervised Learning

+We want a function to approximate a state-value, given that state as input.

 ### 9.1 Value function approximation

 Given that there are generally far fewer weights than states, a change in a weight affects many states.
 A better state approximation by the function will also affect many other states, some negatively.

 This generalisation is powerful, but can be difficult to manage and understand.

 Partially observable environments can be modelled by having the weights not depending on the unobservable parts of the environment.

-Memories of past observations can't be included in the state representation though.
+Memories of past observations can't be included in the state representation if this is the case.

 Function approximation methods expect to receive input-output examples of the function to be approximated, a.k.a. the supervised learning training examples.
+The input is the state, and the "target" or label to be learned is $v_\pi(s)$.

 The most sophisticated artificial neural network and statistical methods all assume a static training set over which multiple passes are made.
 In reinforcement learning, however, it is important that learning be able to occur online, while the agent interacts with its environment or with a model of its environment.

-To do this requires methods that are able to learn eciently from incrementally acquired data.
+To do this requires methods that are able to learn efficiently from incrementally acquired data.
 In addition, reinforcement learning generally requires function approximation methods able to handle nonstationary target functions (target functions that change over time).
 TD and DP both bootstrap, so the update targets are nonstationary.

 ### 9.2 Prediction Objective
-When we make one state's estimation more accurate, we make other states' less accurate.
+When we make one state's estimation more accurate, we may make other states' less accurate.
 We need a way to know overall if we are moving in the right direction.
-We say which states we care most about via $\mu$, the weights of which sum to $1$, allowing for a *mean squared value error* objective function, $\overline{VE}$.
+We say which states we care most about via $\mu$, the weights of which sum to $1$, allowing for a *mean squared value error* objective function, $\overline{\text{VE}}$.

 The square root of this is a rough measure of approximated value deviation from true values and is often used in plots.